catalinpit/hashnode/ckfmejpnh02a3pds16mmd88kk.md

 ## One Way To Stay Up To Date As Developer

 We all know things are moving fast in the technology sector.
 New tools, libraries, and frameworks are released continuously.
-It feels we are continually playing catch up with the latest technologies, and that we are never up to date.
+It feels like we are continually playing catch up with the latest technologies, and that we are never up to date.
 The feeling is even more prominent in beginners.

 Therefore, how can we stay up to date with the tech sector?
 First of all, I want to emphasise that you do **not** have to learn everything new.
 By doing so, you do not have time to specialise in anything, and you remain a novice.
 Secondly, you should be very selective when learning a new technology, as it might become obsolete fast.
 Let technologies mature, and be careful when picking something new to learn.

 Anyways, the point of this article is to help you stay up to date as a developer.
-As a result, I want to recommend you some ways you can do so.
+As a result, I want to recommend to you some ways you can do so.
 What I present in the article is not the only way; it is the way I do it.

-# News aggregators
+## News aggregators
 Having a lot of information available is both a blessing and a curse.
 The benefit is that you always have options to choose from.
 The curse is that you do not know what to choose.
 However, it does not have to be like that.
 There are ways we can curate information, and get only the information that interests us.

 I do not use news aggregators much, except for one.
 The one I am using for almost one year now is [daily.dev](https://api.daily.dev/get?r=1f56bbdcc27c4eea9ac71eceef52ed3d).
 Daily is a Chrome/Firefox extension, which delivers the best programming news for you.
 What does that mean?
 It means that you install the extension, and instead of having the blank new tab, you have a screen with tech news from trusted sources.